Jesse L. Brown: Death

 Before it became clear Brown was seriously injured, Hudner attempted in vain to rescue Brown by radioing him instructions for escaping his damaged aircraft.
 Hudner then intentionally crash-landed his aircraft, ran to Brown's side and attempted to wrestle him free from the wreck.
 While Brown's condition worsened by the minute, Hudner attempted in vain to put out the aircraft fire using snow and to pull Brown from the aircraft.
 In great pain, Brown began slipping in and out of consciousness.
 A rescue helicopter arrived around 15:00; its pilot, Lieutenant Charles Ward, and Hudner were unable to put out the engine fire with a fire extinguisher, and tried unsuccessfully to free Brown with an axe for 45 minutes.
 They even considered, at Brown's request, amputating his trapped leg.
 Brown lost consciousness shortly thereafter.
 His last known words to Hudner were, "Tell Daisy I love her."
 The helicopter, which was unable to operate in the darkness, was forced to return to base at nightfall with Hudner, leaving Brown behind.
 Brown is believed to have died shortly thereafter of his injuries and exposure to the extreme cold.
 No Chinese forces threatened the site, likely owing to the heavy air presence of Brown and Hudner's unit.

 Hudner begged superiors to allow him to return to the wreck to help extract Brown, but he was not allowed, as other officers feared an ambush of the vulnerable helicopters resulting in casualties.
 To prevent the body and the aircraft from falling into Chinese or North Korean hands, the U.S. Navy bombed the aircraft with napalm two days later, with pilots reportedly reciting the Lord's Prayer over the radio as they watched Brown's body be consumed by flames.
-The pilots observed that Brown's body was still stuck in the aircraft, but his clothes were gone.
+The pilots observed that Brown's body was not stuck in the aircraft, but his clothes were gone.
 The remains of both Brown and the aircraft were never recovered.
 Brown was the first African-American U.S. Navy officer killed in the war.